hellysmile/django-activeurl/README.rst

     {% activeurl css_class="active" parent_tag="li" %}

-there is no rebuilding HTML inside template tag when no "active" urls found
+there is no rebuilding content of template tag when no "active" urls found

 if you want to apply "active" status direct to ``<a>``, just